Mini Indy Speedway

 Drivers remain in the Red Rookie Class until they learn the flags, how to enter and leave the track safely, flagman signals, and how to line up.

 They then are promoted to the Blue Rookie class.

 The Blue Rookie class uses a blue plate in the engine and allows drivers more speed.

-This program is NOT an "arrive and drive" event.
-Each child MUST bring their own car and safety equipment to participate in the rookie program.
+Each child MUST bring their own car and safety equipment to participate in the Rookie Program.

-Regardless of age, all kids are required to participate in the rookie program.
-The rookie program is a non-competitive class designed to make your child comfortable with the elements required to drive safely including:
+Regardless of age (5-16) all kids are required to participate in the Rookie Program.
+This is a non-competitive class designed to make your child comfortable with the elements required to drive safely including: